 In this article we explore a number of direct marketing channels.
 We provide a definition then explore a range of direct marketing channels and explore why some marketing techniques are direct whilst others are not.

 Direct marketing channels are a series of marketing methods which can be used to practice direct marketing.
 A direct marketing channel, as the name suggests, is always direct and always puts the organisation directly in contact with the customer or targeted prospect.

 It’s the use that makes a channel direct, not the channel itself

 Channels can be both direct and indirect in their use.
 It’s important to remember that a channel can be used both directly and indirectly.
 For example:

-- SMS text – Sending a targeted message directly to a contact is direct, a mass broadcast to non-opted-in contact is highly inadvisable but would be indirect
+- SMS text – Sending a targeted message directly to a contact is direct, a mass broadcast to non-opted-in contacts is highly inadvisable but would be indirect

 - Social media – Sending a message directly to a contact is direct, whereas a mass broadcast is indirect